-Sometimes, filing a proceeding in bankruptcy under Title 11 of the United States Code can be a qualifying event.
-If a proceeding in bankruptcy is filed with respect to Palomar College, and that bankruptcy results in the loss of coverage of any retired employee covered under the Plan, the retired employee and any eligible enrolled dependents will become qualified beneficiaries.
+Sometimes, filing a proceeding in bankruptcy under title 11 of the United States Code can be a qualifying event.
+If a proceeding in bankruptcy is filed with respect to Palomar Community College District, and that bankruptcy results in the loss of coverage of any retired employee covered under the Plan, the retired employee will become a qualified beneficiary.
+The retired employee's spouse, surviving spouse, and dependent children will also become qualified beneficiaries if bankruptcy results in the loss of their coverage under the Plan.